-We kindly suggest that you carefully read through this call and the 'Guideline for completing the application forms for the Organic Research, Development and Demonstration Programme (Organic RDD) 6', the strategy of the GUDP-board 2019-2022 as well as ICROFS' Forsknings- og udviklingsstrategi 2019 (Research and Development Strategy2019) before preparing an application.
-Furthermore, we recommend that you take a look at the instructions on payment of grants under GUDP, which you will find on GUDP's website under 'Igangværende project'.
+We kindly suggest that you carefully read through this call and the 'Guideline for completing the application forms for the Organic Research, Development and Demonstration Programme (Organic RDD) 7', the strategy of the GUDP-board 2019-2022 as well as ICROFS' Research and Development Strategy 2019-2021 before preparing an application.
+Furthermore, we recommend that you take a look at the instructions on payment of grants under GUDP (only in Danish).